core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Examples of Synchronization Approaches {#synch-ex}

-This section describes three possible approaches that can be considered by server endpoints to synchronize with sender sequence numbers of client endpoints sending group requests.
+This section describes three possible approaches that can be considered by server endpoints to synchronize with Sender Sequence Numbers of client endpoints sending group requests.

 The Group Manager MAY indicate which of such approaches are used in the group, as part of the group communication policies signalled to candidate group members upon their group joining.